Psalm 18: the grateful retrospect

 This is all such a good reminder to be right with God, no one else matters.
 Am I walking with the Lord?
 Does He know my heart?
 Do I know His?
 Am I close enough that when I screw up, I hear His voice and reconcile myself to Him?
 Am I quiet enough to hear His voice?

-You have given me the shield of your salvation, and your right hand supported me, and your gentleness made me great.
-Psalm 18:35 ESV
+You have given me your shield of victory.
+Your right hand supports me; your help has made me great.

 Other translations say: thy goodness, thy help, thy providence (the Septuagint uses “thy discipline“).